solana-labs/solana/docs/src/wallet-guide/paper-wallet.md

 ### Seed Phrase Generation

-Generating a new keypair can be done using the `safecoin-keygen new` command.
+Generating a new keypair can be done using the `solana-keygen new` command.
 The command will generate a random seed phrase, ask you to enter an optional passphrase, and then will display the derived public key and the generated seed phrase for your paper wallet.